d-we/Security-RISC/README.md

 ### Misc
 - `square-multiply`: Padded square and multiply implementation that is still vulnerable to an attacker that can see the number of retired instructions.
 - `m-mode-instr-count`: Shows that the `rdinstret` instruction leaks the number of exeuted instructions in M-mode.
+- `flush-fault`: PoC implementations for both variants of Fault+Fault.

 ## Citing Paper and Artifcats
 If you use our results in your research please cite our paper as: